 Entero Therapeutics, Latiglutenase

-Entero is developing latiglutenase, a mixture of two gluten-specific enzymes that break down gluten proteins into small, harmless fragments.
+Entero is developing latiglutenase (also known as IMGX003), a mixture of two gluten-specific enzymes that break down gluten proteins into small, harmless fragments.
 It is to be administered as a supplement to a gluten-free diet for the potential treatment of celiac disease.
-The technology has been extensively studied in phase 1 and phase 2 clinical trials and has been shown to lessen gluten-induced intestinal mucosal injury as well as improve symptoms in clinical trials.
-Entero plans to initiate a phase 3 trial in the second half of 2024 to assess the drink-based study medication latiglutenase and its ability to relieve common symptoms suffered by celiac disease patients after accidental gluten exposure.
+The technology has been extensively studied in phase 1 and phase 2 clinical trials where it has been shown to lessen gluten-induced intestinal mucosal injury as well as improve symptoms.
+Entero plans to initiate a phase 3 trial in 2025 to assess the drink-based study medication and its ability to relieve common symptoms suffered by celiac disease patients after accidental gluten exposure.
 Read more about Entero.

 Pfizer, Ritlecitinib